TL;DR

 Maintain organized records.
 Create a folder—physical or digital—containing copies of all clearance documents.
 Note expiration dates.
 Having these records accessible streamlines future placements and employment that require similar documentation.

 Follow up proactively.
 If processing takes longer than indicated, contact the relevant agency.
 Sometimes applications get lost or stuck.
 A polite inquiry can unstick stalled processes.
-Don't assume no news means progress is happening.

 Navigating Complications